ismorales1/cse15l-lab-reports/LABReportThree.md

 **Example #5 using ```grep``` with ```-r``` option:**

-In this example, ```-r``` allows the user to provide a directory.
-The files and the files within any subdirectories of the provided directory are then recursively searched to find any file withing the matches the provided pattern.
+In this example, the ```-r``` option allows the user to provide a directory.
+The files within the directory and any subdirectories are then recursively searched to find any file that matches the pattern.

 Command: ```grep -r "cold" written_2/non-fiction/OUP/Berk```